TrevorDKelly/Programing-and-back-end-development/rb130/notes.md

   - Allows for flexibility when calling a method
   - Allows us to differ some inplimentation code can decide at method invocation time
-  - return value is the last expresion in the block (unless `return`)
+  - return value is the last expresion in the block

 Yielding
   - the `yield` keyword executes the block